allan-bonadio/bbexamples/README.md

 Meanwhile, Backbone.js as of the start of 2013, can be described as 'testy', meaning, you have to test after each change you make to be sure you didn't break anything.
 My attempts to start from an empty file and make a BB app were desperate and brutal.
 Unless I can type in a 'hello world' program from memory, I don't really believe that I 'know' a system.

-These are based (loosely) on the 'very simple backbone application' by
+Some of these are based (loosely) on the 'very simple backbone application' by
 <a href=mailto:lostsoul&#64;beyondtheclouds.net>lostsoul&#64;beyondtheclouds.net</a>.
 Indeed, I made it simpler as it pulled in other pagckages and XHR, which I thought distracted from the main lesson, despite the fact that a real program would use them.
 In fact, at first I couldn't get any BB app to work and so I started with lostsoul's app and a chainsaw.

+apps: each has an 'index.html' file that runs the app; put them anywhere a server serves and surf there.
+In many cases it'll work with the file: protocol so you can just drag the file into a browser window.

 The first example is <b>helloworld</b>; as its name says it's the good old minimal page that uses Backbone.js.
 Totally useless itself, but it shows the bare bare minimum BB stuff you need for every page/panel.
 Plus some gotchas.

-The first example is <b>helloworld</b>; as its name says it's the good old minimal page that uses Backbone.js.
-Totally useless itself, but it shows the bare bare minimum BB stuff you need for every page/panel.
+It uses backbone's Router and View classes, no others.

+The second example is <b>carnac</b>.
+This shows some slightly more involved View and Router code, actually having something like a purpose.

+The third example, <b>jrivers</b>, is a small app using nothing but a Model class.
+Not even routers or views!  everything else done in regular html and js.

 I'm assuming that you're a web programmer familiar with current JavaScript, and with jQuery, as I was, too, when I started.